thebgby/my-linktree/README.md

 - [Ion Icons](https://ionicons.com/)

-# :dart: Object / Features
+# :dart: Object and Features

 - Join all my main links to share them more easily